Laboratory Safety Manual - Chapter 02: Laboratory Safety Plan

 Preparing a Plan

 Each Principal Investigator is required to prepare a Laboratory Safety Plan to supplement the Laboratory Safety Manual.
 Complete a separate LSP for each building in which you have laboratory space.
 Laboratory space is considered any location in which you use or store hazardous materials or equipment.
 This could include common areas that you might share with other research groups.
-Pages 2-4 through 2-8 cover the items that are to be included in the Laboratory Safety Plan.
+Pages 2-4 through 2-8 cover items to be included in the Laboratory Safety Plan.

 Instructions for Updating a Laboratory Safety Plan